niazally/Intune-Driver-Installer-using-PowerShell/README.md

 # Intune Driver Installer using PowerShell
 Install drivers through Microsoft Intune using PowerShell.

-This PowerShell script compiles and creates .intunewin and detection script files that is used to create a Windows app (Win32) App in Intune.
+This PowerShell script compiles and creates .intunewin and detection script files that are used to create a Windows app (Win32) App in Intune.

 The script will package the driver files along with supporting PowerShell scripts too install/uninstall a driver from Windows.